On June, 6, 2019, 10:00-16:00 we organize in Graz/Austria a small Symposium on AI/Machine Learning for Digital Pathology

 Source of the animated gif above:

 26.10.2017.
-Today, Prof. Kurt Zatloukal and his group together with the digital pathology team of 3DHISTECH, our industrial partner, completed the installation of the new generation panoramic P1000 scanner .
+Today, Prof. Kurt Zatloukal and his group together with us and the digital pathology team of 3DHISTECH, our industrial partner, completed the installation of the new generation panoramic P1000 scanner .
 The world’s fastest whole slide image scanner (WSI) is now located in Graz.
 The current scanner outperforms current state-of-the-art systems by a factor 6, which provides enormous opportunities for our machine learning/AI MAKEpatho project.

 Digital Pathology and Artificial Intelligence/Machine Learning